sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 ## Debugging

-This being a pretty complex and slow-moving system, debugging can be tricky.
-This is definitely one area we need to improve especially from a user experience point of view ([#18964](https://github.com/sourcegraph/sourcegraph/issues/18964)) and general customer debugging point of view ([#18399](https://github.com/sourcegraph/sourcegraph/issues/18399)).
+This being a pretty complex, high cardinality, and slow-moving system - debugging can be tricky.

 In this section, I'll cover useful tips I have for debugging the system when developing it or otherwise using it.